Quick Take

 The IUCN Redlist of Threatened Species lists all of them as either Least Concern or Data Deficient.

-There isn’t a lot of data on what eats these fishes, although Sloan’s viperfish (C. sloani) is a prey item for the Orange Roughy.
+There isn’t a lot of data on what eats these fish, although Sloan’s viperfish (C. sloani) is a prey item for the Orange Roughy.
 Various species are caught as bycatch in trawler nets, but there isn’t enough data to say whether any of them are threatened or even whether their population is declining, stable, or increasing.

 Reproduction, Babies, and Lifespan